Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 So far, we've covered several things you should consider as part of your B2B SaaS integration strategy.
 And we noted that teams can use different approaches to building integrations.
 However, using an embedded iPaaS can provide your team with a substantial head start when building integrations and a comprehensive framework for handling the integrations through their entire lifecycle.

-Having worked with many software teams who tried various approaches for integration delivery, we've found a few common indicators for those who would benefit from an embedded iPaaS.
-Here they are, grouped by your company's product maturity.
+Having worked with many software teams, we've found a few common indicators for those who would benefit from an embedded iPaaS.

 If you're a startup or a new division or product line in an established company